-In order to adopt Telecommuting, the managers need to know how to communicate and collaborate with virtual employees and vice versa.
+In order to adopt telecommuting, managers need to know how to communicate and collaborate with virtual employees – and vice versa.
 This requires an understanding of the right technologies that can facilitate the desired interaction.
-Also, employees need to be well educated and trained on how to use these collaboration tools and other enterprise software to get full value from an employer’s investment in them.
+Employees need to be well educated and trained on how to use their collaboration tools and other enterprise software to get full value from an employer’s investment in them.

 And providing one-time training is not a solution for the long run since it is not easy to grasp so much information at one time without applying it practically.
 This poses a challenge to the employee’s productivity since they do not have any other team members physically present with them to help with any issues they face.

 They have proven to reduce the time required to onboard and train employees by providing personalized flow-based learning in real-time, simplifying the user experience, and facilitating seamless software learning.
-Telecommuters can be benefited from these solutions as it allows them to learn at their own speed and in their flow of work, without any external help from colleagues.
+Telecommuters can be benefited from these solutions as it allows them to adapt at their own speed and learn in flow of work, without any external help from colleagues.

 2. IT Security & Privacy

-Maintaining cybersecurity is a challenge for companies that are shifting to telecommuting because of the pandemic.
+Maintaining proper cybersecurity is a challenge for companies that are shifting to telecommuting because of the pandemic.
 When employees work remotely, leadership teams are wary of the use of shadow IT.
 This happens when remote workers use applications that are not sanctioned by the IT department, creating significant inefficiencies and posing security risks to the companies.

 In order to prevent this, employers should consider conducting a thorough audit of all the tools used by employees who work from home.
 HR leaders can work with the IT dept to select a secure and reliable platform, considering the employee feedback on all the apps they find easy to access.